Mike Evans (defensive lineman)

-Early years
+Early life

 Evans attended Cushing Academy and played high school football as a linebacker.
 He spent a year at a prep school to improve his grades.

 He walked-on at the University of Michigan, before receiving a scholarship.
 He was converted from an inside linebacker into a defensive tackle as a freshman.
 He became a starter as a sophomore.
 In his junior season he posted 46 tackles (third on the team) and 7 sacks (led the team).
 In his last year he received All-Big Ten honors.

 Professional career

 Kansas City Chiefs

-Evans was selected by the Kansas City Chiefs in the fourth round (101st overall) of the 1992 NFL Draft.
+Evans was selected by the Kansas City Chiefs in the fourth round (101st overall) of the 1992 NFL draft.
 As a rookie, he appeared in 12 games (one start), registering 5 tackles and 4 quarterback pressures.
 He was waived on August 24, 1993.

 Green Bay Packers

 On March 2, 1994, he was signed as a free agent by the Green Bay Packers.
 He was released on August 23.